 As a self proclaimed adventurer, Patagonia is one of my favorite destinations in the world.
-The landscape full of sharp mountain peaks, massive glaciers and colorful lakes, constantly take my breath away.
+The landscape, full of sharp mountain peaks, massive glaciers and colorful lakes, constantly takes my breath away.

 In Southern Patagonia there are the premier areas of Los Glaciares National Park, Tierra del Fuego and Torres del Paine National Park.
 Perito Moreno, Upsala and Viedma are just three of the spectacular glaciers that can be visited up close (and explored on foot).
 Southern Patagonia is home to expansive sheep ranching estancias.
 Many of these historic estancias have opened their doors to travelers who wish to experience authentic life much like the ancestors and original settlers of past centuries.
 Accommodations range from rustic homesteads to high-end luxury.